Signs Requiring Dementia Care Home

 The Alzheimer’s Association recommends considering the health and safety of the person with dementia when evaluating the need for a care home.
 If a caregiver identifies feelings of being overworked or notices concerning changes in their loved one’s condition, it may be time to explore options for dementia support, including long-term care facilities for dementia patients.

-Considerations for Dementia Care1
+Considerations for Dementia Care

 Caregivers and families often face difficult decisions when considering the transition of a loved one with dementia into a care home.
 Two major factors that should be assessed are daily living challenges and feelings of isolation and loneliness.